need-some/need-some-client.bash/README.md

 The client package provides commands for network access

 ## Installation
-See the Installation in [need-some-git.bash](https://github.com/need-some/need-some-git.bash "need-some-git.bash")
+See the Installation in [need-some-init.bash](https://github.com/need-some/need-some-init.bash "need-some-init.bash")

 ## Syntax